AndrewChan8/CS433/README.md

     - Once Node.js is installed, run the following command to install all required dependencies:

       `npm install`
+    - if errors occur, see error list and fixes below
 3. **Creating your IPGeo API key**:
     Head over to [IP Geolocation](https://ipgeolocation.io/) to create a free account.
 Once logged in, head over to dashboards to copy your api key into the program.